deployn/nextjs-boilerplate-with-wordpress/README.md

 ### Contributions

 Everyone is welcome to contribute to this project.
 Feel free to open an issue if you have question or found a bug.
+Totally open to any suggestions and improvements.

 ---